 The American Handel Society offers the J. Merrill Knapp Research Fellowship, a grant for advanced graduate students and scholars in the early stages of their careers to support work in Handel studies or related fields.

 The Board of Directors of The American Handel Society invites applications for the J. Merrill Knapp Research Fellowship to support scholarly projects related to Handel and his world.
 One or more fellowships may be awarded in a calendar year up to a total of $2,000.
-Requests for funding may including, but not limited to, purchase of microfilms, travel for research, and production expenses for publications.
+Requests for funding may include, but not limited to, purchase of microfilms, travel for research, and production expenses for publications.
 This fellowship may be used on its own or to augment other grants or fellowships.

 In awarding the Knapp Fellowship, preference will be given to graduate students, scholars in the early stages of their careers, and independent scholars with no source of institutional support.